timeforcoffee/tramboard-clj/README.md

 ### Compile Less

-To compile the Less files, run:
+To compile and watch the Less files, run:

-    lein less once

-If you want to continuously deploy the changes, use:

-    lein less auto
+    lein gulp

 If `lein figwheel` is running at the same time, the CSS changes will be automatically reloaded by the browser.

+## Developer kick-start

+If you want to develop locally, you just need to run those 2 commands (in separate terminal windows):

+    lein ring serer
+    lein develop

 ## Production server setup